mathurinm/latex/README.md

 \SetEndCharOfAlgoLine{}
 ```

-- Reset algo line counter in each new algorithm
+- Reset algo line counter in each new algorithm with the command `\setcounter{AlgoLine}{0}`

 ## Folder structure:
-- to minimize the number of conflicts and to navigate quickly between files, you can have one `.tex` file per section, combined with `\input{yourfilename}`.
+- To minimize the number of conflicts and to navigate quickly between files, you can have one `.tex` file per section, combined with `\input{yourfilename}`.
 This keeps a light main document.
 <!-- one subfolder per conference  -->